Rtoony/survey-data-system/replit.md

 ## Overview

 ACAD-GIS is an AI-first, database-centric CAD/GIS system designed for machine learning, embeddings, and GraphRAG.
 It replaces traditional file-based CAD workflows with a PostgreSQL/PostGIS database optimized for AI understanding and semantic reasoning.

-**Core Value Proposition:**
-- **Unified Entity Model:** Canonical identity for every CAD element.
-- **Centralized Embeddings:** Versioned vector embeddings for semantic search.
-- **Explicit Graph Edges:** Pre-computed spatial and engineering relationships for GraphRAG.
-- **ML Feature Engineering:** Built-in tables for spatial statistics, network metrics, and predictions.
-- **Hybrid Search:** Combines full-text, vector similarity, and quality scoring.

-**Key Applications:**
-- **Schema Explorer & Data Manager:** Administrative tool for schema visualization and data management.
-- **CAD Standards Portal:** User-friendly reference for AI-optimized CAD standards.
-- **Python ML Tools:** Intelligent CAD operations leveraging the AI-optimized database.
+Its core value lies in providing a unified entity model, centralized embeddings, explicit graph edges for GraphRAG, and built-in ML feature engineering capabilities, enabling hybrid search across CAD/GIS data.
+Key applications include a Schema Explorer, CAD Standards Portal, and Python ML Tools for intelligent CAD operations.

 ## User Preferences